 4th buy-in:

-cannot be made without using fat.
+The Mayo cannot be made without using fat.
 And this is how to make a best mayo for your prime classic burger.

 Use 4 egg yolks, 2 tablespoons mustard, 4 oz terragon vinegar, salt, pepper and sugar.
 Blend it in a blender.
 Add 7 oz of rapeseed oil or good olive oil and 20 oz of a neutral flavored oil e.g grapeseed oil.
 Pour the oil in VERY SLOOOWLY while the blender is running.
 Remember that all ingredients has to be the same temperature (room temperature when blending the mayo.